 You all know how deep my love for carrot cake runs and I am here for making adapting it into as many forms as possible be it ice cream, smoothies, cookies or whatever else we can dream up.

 I originally made this recipe back in 2014 when we experienced a big (for Charlotte) snow storm that had us snowed in for two days.
 While some people might feel stir crazy being trapped at home, it is my idea of a heavenly day (as long as I have power and heat).
 Being at home makes me so happy, and being creative in my kitchen makes me even happier.

-I’m happy I had to compromise because these cookies are one of the best things I’ve EVER baked.
-When researching carrot cake cookie recipes, I was looking for something that was more like a cookie than cake.
-I am not a fan of cake texture cookies.
+These cookies are one of the best things I’ve EVER baked.
+When researching carrot cake cookie recipes, I was looking for something that was more cookie than cake.
+I am not a fan of cookies with a cake-like texture.

-I let the cookies cool completely before frosting them.
-The cookies would have been amazing without the frosting but if you have a chance to put some frosting on something…how can you say no!?
+I let the carrot cake cookies cool completely before adding the cream cheese frosting.
+The cookies would have been amazing without the frosting but if you have a chance to put some frosting on something…how can you and why would you say no!?